 - Disappointment or unhappiness.

-Therefore, HR can help their employees get rid of negative emotions by implementing this management technique.
+Therefore, HR can help their employees get rid of negative emotions by implementing management techniques.

 13 Anger Management Techniques You must Practice